justeattakeaway/JustEat.StatsD/README.md

 #### Publishing statistics

-`IStatsDPublisher` is the interface that you will use in most circumstances.
-With this you can `Increment` an event, and send values for a `Gauge` or `Timing`.
+`IStatsDPublisher` is the interface that you will use to send stats.
 The concrete class that implements `IStatsDPublisher` is `StatsDPublisher`.
-The constructor takes an instance of `StatsDConfiguration`.
+The `StatsDPublisher` constructor takes an instance of `StatsDConfiguration`.

 For the configuration's values, you will always need the StatsD server host name or IP address.
 Optionally, you can also change the port from the default (`8125`).
 You can also prepend a prefix to all stats.
 These values often come from configuration as the host name and/or prefix may vary between test and production environments.

 It is best practice to create a `StatsDPublisher` at application start and use it for the lifetime of the application, instead of creating a new one for each usage.